A Degree Built By You

 You’ll customize your plan of study with help from faculty advisors and your research mentors, choosing from a broad list of available courses in the biomedical science graduate curriculum.
 In the first 2 years of study, you are required to complete a minimum of 24 hours of graded coursework (including a total of 8 units of Independent Study Research), as well as at least 6 hours of ungraded coursework (typically met with the RCR training.)
 Note that students coming into the program from the Medical Scientist Training Program (MSTP) or with an MA/MS degree, may be exempt from the minimum graded coursework requirement.

-Your Faculty Advisory Committee and Research Mentors play an important role in your graduate student career.
+Your Faculty Advisory Committee and Research Mentors play an important role in your graduate student career development.

 - Customizes your plan of study to include basic and advanced courses in and around your research focus.